netscaler/netscaler-k8s-ingress-controller/docs/how-to/secure-ingress.md

 The Ingress Citrix ADC can send the revocation status of a server certificate to a client, at the time of the SSL handshake, after validating the certificate status from an OCSP responder.
 The revocation status of a server certificate is “stapled” to the response the appliance sends to the client as part of the SSL handshake.
 For more information on Citrix ADC implementation of CRL and OCSP reports, see [OCSP stapling](https://docs.citrix.com/en-us/citrix-adc/12-1/ssl/ssl-11-1-ocsp-stapling-solution.html).

-To use the OCSP stapling feature, you can enable it using SSL profile with the below ingress annotation:
+To use the OCSP stapling feature, you can enable it using SSL profile with the following ingress annotation:

     ingress.citrix.com/frontend-sslprofile: '{"ocspStapling":"ENABLED"}'